 As this is simply a summary of the guidance document, we only touched on the “general considerations” that are provided.
 FDA also provides numerous examples of each type of change that is considered to be major, moderate, and minor.
 For more information, view the full guidance document.

 There are a lot of different factors and variables that go into making a change to a previously approved NDA or ANDA submission.
 The process of making these changes and submitting them to FDA properly can be an intimidating and daunting task.
 That is why we are here to help.
+The Weinberg Group has 35 years of regulatory consulting experience and can provide expert guidance to assist you with all matters related to an NDA or ANDA.
 From initial approval to updating and making changes to your submission, we can help with all of your regulatory needs.
-To learn more about our services and how we can help you get through the FDA successfully, contact us today.